itdelatrisu/opsu/README.md

 Note that beatmaps are typically delivered as OSZ files.
-These can be extracted with any ZIP tool, and opsu! will automatically extract them into the songs folder if placed in the root directory.
+These can be extracted with any ZIP tool, and opsu! will automatically extract them into the songs folder if placed in the `SongPacks` directory.

 ### First Run
 The `Music Offset` value will likely need to be adjusted when playing for the